Memphis police searching for missing newborn's body after mom found dead; father charged with double murder

+Attorney Lauren Fuchs, representing Isabelle, said more information is needed in the case, and that her office is looking into whether Memphis police may have coerced a guilty admission from Isabelle.

+Isabelle was also granted a reset to February 15 for his next court appearance.

-MEMPHIS, Tenn. — The Memphis Police Department said in a tweet Wednesday evening that Brandon Isabelle, 25, father of missing newborn Kennedy Hoyle, has been arrested and charged with two counts of first degree murder.
+The Memphis Police Department said in a tweet Wednesday that Isabelle had been arrested and charged with the two counts of murder.

 Isabelle also told police he tossed the gun he shot Hoyle with into the Mississippi River and Wolf River Delta.